Skip to main content

 One important question that often comes up regarding wheel spacers/adapters is ‘are they safe?’

-As far as recommended brands, there are many wheel spacer/adapter options and Spidertrax or Synergy tend to be the most popular.
-Other brands to consider are Teraflex, Rugged Ridge, G2, Alloy USA, Crown Automotive, Mountain Off-Road and Accel.
+As far as recommended brands, there are many wheel spacer/adapter options and Spidertrax or Synergy tend to be the most popular these days.
+However, other high-quality brands to consider are Teraflex, Rugged Ridge, G2, Alloy USA, Crown Automotive, Mountain Off-Road and Accel.

 Tags: